nirvanasupermind/tachyon/README.md

 # Eris

-**This interpreter is in a very early stage.
-Even basic programs will not run.**
+**This interpreter is in an early stage.
+Some programs (including the example below) will not run yet.**

 C++ interpreter for the Eris programming language with a header-only implementation.